 Animals bring Jennifer great joy and happiness.
 She feels blessed to be part of the staff at Whitewater Veterinary Hospital.

 She is originally from Whitewater and has lived here most of her life.
-Before starting at the clinic in November 2017, Cherri milked cows at a local farm for eight years.
+Cherri previously milked cows at a local farm for eight years.
 In her free time, Cherri likes to go for walks, watch nature documentaries, and spend time with friends and family.

-She has five pets at home; a Black Lab named Robert, and four cats names Ashes, Doobie, Ziggy, and Mr. Biggelsworth.
+She has five pets at home; a Black Lab named Robert, and four cats named Ashes, Doobie, Ziggy, and Mr. Biggelsworth.